 "Test continue on a new alloy for re-entry.
 On one test the ship acts erratically and although the crew is saved the ship is lost.
 A second mission is launched to try and understand what went wrong."

-On this day in 1960, The Twilight Zone aired "The Trouble with Templeton."
+On this day in 1960 (in the U.S.), The Twilight Zone aired "The Trouble with Templeton."
 It was the ninth episode of the program's second season.
 Here's the summary from IMDB.com:

 "A nostalgic actor revisits his late wife and friends at their old haunt, only to find that he is now out of place there."